 General Basement Conditions

 The quality that tips vinyl flooring into the number one position for basements is the sheer ease of do-it-yourself installation.

 High or Moderate Moisture Basements

 Low Moisture Basements

 Basements with manageable atmospheric moisture can use vinyl flooring and tile, as well as wood byproduct floorings such as engineered wood or laminate.

 Normal would be defined as a humidity level controllable by a dehumidifier and ground moisture that can be blocked with a waterproof subflooring system.

 Carpet in basements is a debatable subject.
-While it is generally best to choose hard-surfaced flooring that dries fast, waterproof carpeting such as Shaw LifeGuard or Tigressa H2O is specially designed to prevent water for soaking through to the padding.
+While it is generally best to choose hard-surfaced flooring that dries fast, waterproof carpeting such as Shaw LifeGuard or Tigressa H2O is specially designed to prevent water from soaking through to the padding.

 Basement Home Gyms or Yoga Studios

 Soft flooring that is easy to clean is best for exercise flooring in basements.
 Rubber roll works well for floor exercises or for lifting weights.
 Rubber horse stall mats are one unusual way to cover concrete floors for gym purposes.

 Basement Movie Theater

 Choose a soft-surfaced flooring like low pile carpet for home movie theaters.
 Hard flooring installed into home movie theaters leads to confusing audio reverberations.
 Low pile carpeting is a soft floor covering that absorbs sound yet is easy to dry out if it gets wet.

 No single floor covering is perfect for every homeowner in every situation.
 However, vinyl or ceramic tile works best as all-purpose basement flooring.

 Moisture in basements can range from outright seasonal flooding to mere condensation on the walls.
 Moisture is by far the biggest determining factor when shopping for basement flooring.

 One simple way to test for moisture is to tape a square of clear plastic to your concrete subfloor.
 After several days, condensation will begin to form on the inside of the plastic if there is prevalent ground moisture.
 If the concrete is relatively new, too, it will give off moisture for several weeks until it is fully cured.